Multi-granularity Knowledge Transfer for Continual Reinforcement Learning: Experiments

-\textbf{Metrics.} To evaluate the effectiveness of \ourm{}, we use the normalized average return to measure the performance of the trained agents.
-Following standard practice in supervised continual learning literature \cite{diaz2018don,wolczyk2021continual}, we define a suite of metrics based on the agent's performance throughout different phases of its training process.
-These metrics include average performance $A_N$, forward transfer $FW$ and forgetting $FG$.
+\paragraph{Metrics.} To evaluate the effectiveness of \ourm{}, we use the normalized average return to measure the performance of the trained agents.
+Following standard practice in supervised continual learning literature \cite{wolczyk2021continual,li2024learning}, we define a suite of metrics based on the agent's performance throughout different phases of its training process.
+Based on the agent's normalized average return, we evaluated the continual learning performance of our framework and baselines using the following metrics: \textit{average performance}, \textit{forward transfer} and \textit{forgetting}, as detailed in the supplemental material.